 - Music can help soothe an anxious pet while in the car.
 Try playing some classical music or something like Frank Sinatra.

-- Unless your cat has traveled loose in the car numerous time, keep your cats in their carriers.
+- Keep your cats in their carriers when in the car and transporting.
 They feel safer in their carriers than loose.
 If loose in the car, they will try to hide under seats and may bolt once a door is open.
 Make sure the carrier is big enough for your cat to move around and has a towel or blanket for them to lie on.

 For more tips and information about hurricanes and how to prepare for them, please see our Pinterest board, Hurricane Season and Disaster Preparedness.